yingyang0729/Fip_1054git/README.md

 TODO: The repo is for final exam 1054.

 ## Contributing
 The contributor is Ying Yang.
+Making the repos is for 7 steps as follows.

 1. Create your feature branch: git checkout -b dev.tvr.fipfiles
 2. Commit your changes: The developer uses the command git commit -m so many times.